ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 #### Select certain fields, order by time

-This query selects only certain columns from the table and then order them by the time field in ascending value, you can also replace `asc` with `desc` to get the order reversed.
+This query selects only certain columns from the table and orders them by the time field in ascending value.
+You can also replace `asc` with `desc` to get the order reversed.

 ```
 select time, current_size, total_size, alloc_cnt, max_size, reserved_size, alloc_fail_cnt from heap_info